Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 The superpotential reads

 where $\phi q_I$ involves the action of $\lie{g}$ on~$\Vhyp$, and the trace denotes the pairing\footnote{Since the sum over~$I$ covers all of~$\Vhyp$, the sum is redundant for full hypermultiplets, as each term appears twice.
 The action of $\phi$ on conjugate representations involves opposite signs, which would suggest that terms cancel.
-However, the trace notation is hiding an additional sign: the same \emph{antisymmetric} pairing $\Lambda^2\Vhyp\to\onebf$ as in the kinetic term (in which the antisymmetry is compensated by the R-symmetry representations involved).} of conjugate representations $\Nbar_I\otimes R_I$ and $N_I\otimes\Rbar_I$.
+However, the trace notation is hiding an additional sign: the same \emph{antisymmetric} pairing $\Lambda^2\Vhyp\to\onebf$ as in the kinetic term (in which the antisymmetry is compensated by the R-symmetry representations involved, so that the kinetic term remains symmetric).} of conjugate representations $\Nbar_I R_I$ and $N_I\Rbar_I$.
 The first F-term relation is

 More abstractly, the first F-term relation states that suitably contracting indices of $q^2\in S^2\Vhyp$ yields $0\in\lie{g}$.
-The second relation states that any hypermultiplet scalar $q_I\in \Nbar_I\otimes R_I\subseteq\Vhyp$ is annihilated by the action of $\phi\in\lie{g}$ on that representation:
+The second relation states that any hypermultiplet scalar $q_I\in \Nbar_I R_I\subseteq\Vhyp$ is annihilated by the action of $\phi\in\lie{g}$ on that representation:

 \paragraph{Electric currents.}

 We first specialize~\eqref{Fterm-1} to $x\in\lie{u}(1)^{\nab}$ in the abelian part of~$\lie{g}$.
 In terms of the charge vector~$\wab_I$ (abelian part of the weight) of~$R_I$ under $U(1)^{\nab}$, we have $xq_I=(\wab_I\cdot x)q_I$ and the factor $(\wab_I\cdot x)$ can be pulled out of the trace.
 This yields a vector relation